toejough/pimento/README.md

                         The index of the item to use as the default --indexed, -i         Print indices with the options, and allow the user to use them to choose.
+  --insensitive, -I     Perform insensitive matching.
+Also drops any items
+                        that case-insensitively match prior items.
+  --search, -s          search for the user input anywhere in the item
+                        strings, not just at the beginning.

 The default for the post prompt is "Enter an option to continue: ".
 If --default-index is specified, the default option value will be printed in the